-Cherokee county, created from the Tahlequah District in the Cherokee Nation in 1907, is located in northeastern Oklahoma in the foothills of the Ozark Mountains and calls Tahlequah
+Cherokee county, created from the Tahlequah District in the Cherokee Nation in 1907, is located in northeastern Oklahoma in the foothills of the Ozark Mountains and calls Tahlequah its county seat.

 Recreational opportunities abound within the county lines.
 Lake Tenkiller, a small arm of Fort Gibson Lake, Sequoyah State Park, Cherokee Landing State Park, Greenleaf State Park, the Arkansas River and the Illinois River all contribute to the activities as well as the beauty of the county.